hpi-swa-teaching/OhmPrettyPrint/packages/OmegaPrint-Core.package/OPUserInterface.class/README.md

 The OPUserInterface class installs a button in the codeHolder.
 It is only installed when the classes are initialized.
 Before installing the button again OPUserInterface checks whether the button is already installed.
+Thus, it can not be installed twice.